Gross Domestic Product (GDP) by Industry

 This annual release of Gross Domestic Product (GDP) by Industry by Statistics Canada provides current measures of Gross Domestic Product by Industry, at the provincial and territorial level.

-On May 1, 2019 Statistics Canada released preliminary Provincial Gross Domestic Product (GDP) by Industry data for 2018.
+On November 7, 2019 Statistics Canada released revised Provincial Gross Domestic Product (GDP) by Industry data for 2016 to 2018.
 The P.E.I.
-GDP for all industries in chained 2012 dollars was valued at $5,700 million in 2018, an increase of 2.6 per cent over 2017.
-This was the highest growth rate among provinces, ahead of Quebec (2.5 per cent) and British Columbia (2.4 per cent).
-The only jurisdiction to see a decline was Newfoundland and Labrador at -2.7 per cent.
-By this measure, the P.E.I. economy grew by 3.4 per cent in 2017 and by 1.7 per cent in 2016.
-Nationally, real GDP by industry rose 2.0 per cent in 2018.
+GDP for all industries in chained 2012 dollars was valued at $5,789 million in 2018, an increase of 2.8 per cent over 2017.
+This is an increase of 0.2 percentage points over the preliminary estimates released in the spring of 2019.
+By this measure, the P.E.I. economy grew by 4.4 per cent in 2017 and by 2.1 per cent in 2016.
+The 4.4 per cent growth in 2017 was the fastest growth since 2002.
+These are revisions from the preliminary estimates, which showed 3.4 per cent growth in 2017 and 1.7 per cent growth in 2016.

 Diagram 1 shows GDP by Industry growth for PEI from 2009 to 2018.